-Wiping out all of it, no ifs or buts.
+Wiping it all out, no ifs or buts.
 Just like that.

 Letting things be whatever they were, drawing a line underneath.
-No more labelling, futile explanations or justifications, no more trying to work it out.
+No more labelling, futile explanations or justifications, no more trying to work them out.
 No more worrying and no more puzzling.

 Imagine the relief and the spaciousness of it!
-The sense of being able to try again, in a new and different way, or trying something different, totally unencumbered by whatever happened so far.
+The sense of being able to try again, in a new and different way.
+The chance to try something different, totally unencumbered by whatever happened so far.

-A fresh start, a next chance, a new beginning.
+A fresh start, a next opportunity, a new beginning.

-But our real life might be even more complex than the figurative Einsteinian equation I’ve used in my methaphor above… It’s hard to imagine how we would just wipe it out entirely with a sponge, like scribbles on a blackboard!
+But our real life might be even more complex than the figurative Einsteinian equation I’ve mentioned above… It’s hard to imagine how we would just wipe it out entirely with a sponge, like scribbles on a blackboard!

 You can clear the entire slate in one go, of course.

-You can even clean a bit of the slate that seemingly has nothing to do with what you really want to resolve.
+You can even clean a bit of your slate that seems to have nothing to do with what you really want to resolve.

 In one way or another, cleaning your slate is about undoing the knots that keep you stuck, overwhelmed, exhausted, or going ’round in circles.
 It’s about shedding the weight of what’s too complex, unresolved, or plain wrong.
 And dropping the heavy stuff we carry with us unnecessarily.
 It’s about creating space from what clogs up our living space, our life, or even our thinking and emotional energy.

 So that the New, the Next and the Fresh may come in.
 So you may, as per the Buddhist teaching, start again with a beginner’s mind.
-And so you can move forward, or move on in your life.
+So you can move forward, or move on in your life.

-Therefore: Let me share my experience of cleaning my slate over the past year…
+Therefore: Let me share my experience of clearing my slate over the past year…

 7 ways to create a clean slate